Kalaga Thalaivan: Plot

 Checking the CCTV footage, Arjun captures Thiru's friend Karthik and kills him, where he also finds that his identity documents are bogus.
 Arjun finds a surgerical scar in Karthik's body and enquires the hospital about the treatment.
-He learns that the man posing as Karthik is Gandhi and learns about Thiru, where he also learns that Thiru and Gandhi were best friends who were working as financial analysts in international companies situated in Hong Kong and USA.
+He learns that the man posing as Karthik is Gandhi and learns about Thiru, where he also learns that Thiru and Gandhi were best friends who were working as financial analysts in international companies situated in Hong Kong and US.
 After learning that Thiru is the whistleblower, Arjun learns about Thiru's guardian Bharathi and tries to use her to trace Thiru, but Bharathi commits suicide.

-Arjun finds about Thiru's ex-girlfriend Maithil and manages to trace Thiru and brings him to abandoned chemical factory in order to kill him.
-However, Thiru manages to finish Arjun's accomplices and fights with Arjun, where Thiru manages to kill him.
-Later, It is later revealed that Thiru's parents, Gandhi's father and Bharathi's husband were working as chemist in the same abandoned chemical factory, which was purchased by Vahjra Factory.
-Thiru's parents and Gandhi's father learnt about the chemical pollutants were leaked by Vahjra and files a complaint against them, but they were killed by Tiwari and the corporates.
+Arjun finds about Thiru's ex-girlfriend Maithili and manages to trace Thiru and brings him to an abandoned chemical factory to kill him.
+However, Thiru manages to finish Arjun and his accomplices.

-Learning that Thiru and Gandhi became whistleblowers in order to expose Vahjra's illegal activities.
-The next day, Tiwari dies of a stroke after learning that their deal with TVG, a startup company in Germany, is actually been sold to Russian mafia company.
+Later, it is revealed that Thiru's parents, Gandhi's father, and Bharathi's husband were working as chemists in the same abandoned chemical factory, which was purchased by Vahjra Factory.
+Thiru's parents and Gandhi's father learnt about the chemical pollutants that were leaked by Vahjra and filed a complaint against them, but they were killed by Tiwari and the corporates.
+Upon learning this, Thiru and Gandhi became whistleblowers to expose Vahjra's illegal activities.
+The next day, Tiwari dies of a stroke after learning that their deal with TVG, a startup company in Germany, has actually been sold to a Russian mafia company.
 Due to association with TVG, Vahjra's business is shut down by the government.
-It is revealed that the TVG startup's chairman is actually Arjun's friend Vel Murugan and their plan was to attract Vahjra in order to shut down the company.
-6 months later, Thiru joins another company to expose their illegal activities as a whistleblower.
+It is revealed that the TVG startup's chairman is actually Thiru's friend Velmurugan and their plan was to attract Vahjra to shut down the company.
+Six months later, Thiru joins another company to expose their illegal activities as a whistleblower.